Best Kept Secrets to Flower Arranging on a Budget

 You guys!
 I’m sharing the secret to creating a fabulous floral centerpiece on a budget, and it will change the way you think about flowers.

-How many times have you looked longingly at photos of a styled shoot or an event and think, “yes, but those flowers must cost a fortune.”
+How many times have you looked longingly at photos of a tablescape or an event and think, “yes, but those flowers must cost a fortune.”
 Well, they don’t have to and I’m going to tell you why.

-I’ll use this floral centerpiece as an example, which I created for my Friendsgiving table setting.
+I’ll use this floral centerpiece from my Friendsgiving table setting, as an example.

 You’ll notice how full and lush this arrangement is, but the truth is it’s created from two bouquets of greenery, plus one bunch of flowers.
 A bouquet of greenery is about half the price of flowers so it’s going to save you money.

 Greenery also adds a lot of architectural detail to an arrangement.
-These are my favorite greens to use.
+These are my favorite fillers to use.

 - Seeded eucalyptus